 - For more on registering an overseas COVID-19 vaccination (Services Australia)

 Getting vaccinated overseas

 The Australian Government can’t provide advice on the safety, quality and efficacy of vaccines that have been approved for use outside of Australia’s regulatory process.
 You should consult your local health professional for advice on vaccine options, including assistance that may be available locally.

-Australia’s global network is working with foreign governments to allow Australians in country to access vaccines through their local vaccination programs, should you wish to do so.
+Australia’s global network is working with foreign governments to allow Australians in country to access vaccines through their local vaccination programs.
 This is consistent with the approach in Australia that vaccines are available to all people living in Australia.

 If available, a link to information on your location's vaccination program is in our travel advice.
 Refer to the 'Health Risks' heading in the 'Health' section.

 If you choose to get vaccinated locally, make sure to only go through the official vaccination program for the destination you’re in.
 Ignore offers of vaccines from unverified sources.
 Scammers are selling products claiming to prevent or treat COVID-19 without proof of what they contain or whether they work.

 ATAGI advice on the use of a different COVID-19 vaccine as the second dose